LudgerHentschel/cbaseline/docs/concepts.md

 also make localization harder.

 Calibration enforces a mean constraint; it does not make every retained row predict exactly `f0`.
+A reweighting that pairs high- and low-prediction cases averages to `f0` while containing no case the model predicts anywhere near it.
 Two neutral distributions may explain the same total while allocating it differently.
 Localization identifies which reference population, among those with that mean, is relevant to the question.

 ## What remains the attribution engine's responsibility